vatsalmehta2001/ancient-script-decoder/images/README.md

 # Images for Documentation

-This directory should contain the following images for the project documentation:
+This directory contains the following images for the project documentation:

+## Existing Images (Already Copied)

+I've copied several visualization images from the project:

+1. **sample_hieroglyphs.png** - Grid of sample hieroglyphs from the training dataset with their Gardiner codes
+2. **augmentation_examples.png** - Examples of data augmentation applied to hieroglyph images
+3. **class_distribution.png** - Bar chart showing the distribution of hieroglyph classes in the dataset
+4. **example_recognition.png** - Example of successful hieroglyph recognition
+5. **model_architecture.png** - Training history graph showing accuracy and loss

-## Required Screenshots
+## Still Needed

 1. **demo_screenshot.png** - Screenshot of the application's main interface showing hieroglyph recognition in action

-2. **model_architecture.png** - Diagram of the model architecture showing the CNN, EfficientNet, and Vision Transformer components

-3. **example_recognition.png** - Example of successful hieroglyph recognition showing prediction confidence scores

-4. **sample_hieroglyphs.png** - Grid of sample hieroglyphs from the training dataset with their Gardiner codes

-5. **augmentation_examples.png** - Examples of data augmentation applied to hieroglyph images

-6. **class_distribution.png** - Bar chart showing the distribution of hieroglyph classes in the dataset

-## How to Create These Images
+## How to Create Remaining Images

-1. For application screenshots, run the application with `streamlit run app.py` and take screenshots
+1. For application screenshots, run the application with `streamlit run app.py` and take screenshots of the interface

-2. For model architecture diagrams, you can use visualization tools or create a diagram in any drawing software

-3. For data visualizations, you can use the scripts in the repository or create visualizations using matplotlib

-4. Place all images in this directory with the exact names listed above
+2. Place all images in this directory with the specified filenames
+3. If you want to replace any existing images with better versions, simply overwrite them

 Once these images are added, the GitHub repository will display them properly in the README.md file.